jww-studies/rubiks-snake/readme.md

  - get position of last element according to the first one
  - solve reverse problem - rotate particular elements to move last element to given position

+Reverse problem is solved by iterative Newton method with accuracy 0.01 (norm of subtraction of accurate result and approximation).
+Limit for iterations ins solving is constant and equal to 2000.

 Used technologies:

  - **frontend:**